seunboy1/Pre-commit-hook/README.md

     Note: You can find more supported hooks here: https://pre-commit.com/hooks.html

-5. Run against all the files
+4. Run against all the files

     ```bash
         pre-commit run --all-files
     ```

-6. You can also include other tool such as black, iort in your pre-commit checks
+5. You can also include other tool such as black, isort in your pre-commit checks

     ```bash